-One of Pittsburgh’s most vibrant neighbourhoods, South Side has everything from scenic views, to chic shopping and thrilling nightlife.
-Although it’s just a little bit outside of the city centre, there is no shortage of things to do in South Side.
+One of Pittsburgh’s most vibrant neighborhoods, South Side has everything from scenic views, to chic shopping and thrilling nightlife.
+Although it’s just a little bit outside of the city center, there is no shortage of things to do in the South Side.

 Carson Street stretches throughout the length of the South Side.
 East Carson Street in the South Side Flats is lined with incredible restaurants.
 From fine dining to quirky local eateries, foodies won’t be able to get enough of this area.

-The South Side Slopes are ideal for the more energetic travellers.
-A series of public stairways lead up through the residential neighbourhoods.
+The South Side Slopes are ideal for more energetic travelers.
+A series of public stairways lead up through the residential neighborhoods.
 You will be taking over 5000 stairs if you choose to walk all the way up.
 It’s up to you to decide if the views are worth the exertion.

-Sandwiched between Downtown Pittsburgh and Squirrel Hill, Oakland offers a compromise between city centre convenience and family friendly open space.
+Sandwiched between Downtown and Squirrel Hill, Oakland offers a compromise between city-center convenience and family-friendly open space.
 West Oakland is just a short walk away from the cultural attractions of downtown and the vibrant hub of South Side is right across the river.

-Even though Oakland is outside of the city centre, there are plenty of nearby attractions for visitors to enjoy.
+Even though Oakland is outside of the city center, there are plenty of nearby attractions for visitors to enjoy.
 Carnegie Museum is one of the top tourist attractions in Pittsburgh.

 Located in central Oakland, Carnegie Museum is comprised of several distinct institutions.
 The Carnegie Museum of Art is ideal for lovers of contemporary and modern art.
 Visitors can while away hours exploring the exhibits of sculptures, paintings, and various mixed medium pieces.